 - Worth It Details: Explain why you think the show is worth watching.
 Here you can be opinionated but try to stay somewhat diplomatic.
 If a show has really terrible or dangerous representation you can vehemently express that.
 (Note: If you picked TBD for Worth It, this will not display)

 - Show We Love: A simple checkbox.
 This is reserved for excellent shows with great queer representation.
 Some discussion and consensus need to happen in Slack before a show gets the coveted heart.

 Watch Online Link(s)

 Paste in a direct link.
 Amazon, Apple, and CBS links will be auto-converted to affiliate links.
 Examples:

-Ratings are where we review and describe how much the show is awesome.
-All of these fields are optional, but it’s nice if we can explain it.
+Ratings are where we review and describe how much the show is good or bad.
+All of these fields are optional, but it’s nice if we can add details.
 Ratings are scored 0 to 5, and details are why the score is what it is.

 Plots and Relationships